DIY MIDI Controller Keyboard

 Firmware

-The firmware download package includes source code to compile and upload the program using Arduino IDE software on your PC.
-Download and install this app.
+The firmware package includes source code to compile and upload the program using Arduino IDE software on your PC.
+The "Firmware Build Options" (#defines) in the program code are meant to be edited to suit user preferences and hardware configuration.

 Thanks for taking an interest in this project.
 Feel free to send comments and queries.